In this section we introduce tools necessary to use the WU-Cluster.

 steps to setup SSH key based authentification, 1. create a SSH key and

-2. add your public key (id_rsa.pub
+2. add your public key (id_rsa.pub) into the

-file on the server.
+~/.ssh/authorized_keys file on the server.

-into the terminal and pressing enter till finished.
+ssh-keygeninto the terminal and pressing enter till finished.

-is available use the following code
+If ssh-copy-id is available use the following code

-to add your public key (id_rsa.pub
+ssh-copy-id <user_name>@wucluster.wu.ac.atto add your public key (id_rsa.pub) into the

-file on the server.
+~/.ssh/authorized_keys file on the server.

-More information can be found at e.g., "How To Set up SSH Keys on a Linux / Unix System"
+More information can be found at e.g., "How To Set up SSH Keys on a Linux / Unix System".

-For convenience reasons it is also recommended you create a
+~/.ssh/configFor convenience reasons it is also recommended you create a

-at your local PC.
+~/.ssh/config at your local PC.

 Host wucluster